dbaelz/Konclik/README.md

 # Konclik: Kotlin/Native Command Line Interface Kit
 Konclik is a library for the development of a CLI application defined by a Kotlin DSL.
 It's based on Kotlin/Native, so it could work on different platforms.

-## Development
-Due it's early development stage, the DSL only provides some basic features.
-Please stay tuned.

-Currently, Konclik supports `linux` and `macos` as target platforms.
-More targets will be supported/tested in the future.
-In addition to the Kotlin/Native targets a JAR file (see jvm submodule) for a simple integration with Kotlin/JVM is planned.

 Issues, contributions and Kotlin/Native expertise are very welcome.

 ## Project structure
 The project consists of three gradle submodules:
-- `native`
-  * The actual library developed with Kotlin/Native
+- `native`: The library developed with Kotlin, which builds the project as Kotlin/Native library
+- `jvm`: Submodule to create a JAR containing the class files of the library
+- `example`: An example, which demonstrates the usage as Kotlin/Native executable

+## Artifacts
+Konclik supports the usage as native library due Kotlin/Native and as a JAR file for the JVM.
+In the future both artifacts will be provided due Maven Central.

+### Native library
-  * To build it, just execute the `build` task of Gradle.
+To build the library with Kotlin/Native, just execute the `build` task of Gradle.
 This task downloads all dependencies including Kotlin/Native and creates the library (klib) file.
-- `example`
-  * Includes an example usage provided with an executable
-  * Use the `assemble` task to build the executable in the `build` directory.
-Afterwards, it can be used as CLI application
-- `jvm`
+Currently, Konclik supports `linux` and `macos` as target platforms.
+More targets will be supported/tested in the future.

+### JAR
+In addition to the native library, Konclik could be used on the JVM.
+The `jvm` submodule creates the jar file with the `assemble` task.
+For local testing the `publishToMavenLocal` could be used.
-  * This module adds the source code from the native and example submodules to the classpath.
+This task generates the POM and copies the library to the local maven cache.
-It's currently used to just run the example on the JVM.
-In the future it will also build the JAR.

-## DSL Example/Usage
+## Konclik DSL Example Example/Usage
-The DSL is still WIP and might be changed in the future.
-At the moment, the basic features required to build a CLI application are supported.
+The DSL is WIP, but provides enough features to build a basic CLI application.

 The DSL consists of:
 - `konclikApp`: The CLI app
-  * The app provides optional `metadata`
+  * The app provides optional `metadata` (name, description and version)
   * A app consists of one or more `command` entries
   * Use `run()` to parse the provided CLI args and execute the command with these args
 - `command`: